bmixonba/bmixonba.github.io/_posts/2025-05-21-Linux-Routing.md

 ```
 Figure X. `ip_rcv_core` is mainly used for book keeping and sanity checking the packet.
 Details at [`net/ip_input.c`](https://github.com/torvalds/linux/blob/master/net/ipv4/ip_input.c#L454)

 After the `skb` is confirmed to be legit and the appropriate book keeping has
 been done (e.g., `transport_header` pointer for the `skb` has been updated),
 `ip_rcv` calls `ip_rcv_finish` as a function to be called after the rules in
 `Netfilter`'s `PREROUTING` hook have been executed.
 From what I can tell,
 unlike the classic `Netfilter` diagram that shows the `PREROUTING` chains being
 called in the Link Layer (Bridge layer in the diagram), it is actually called for the first
-time just before the IP layer works its magic.
+time just before the IP layer makes any routing decisions.

 ```c
 static inline int